 This article will discuss the significant benefits and possible disadvantages of using BPA-free thermal papers in different business applications.

-It limits all the possible health risks – In a study published by Springer-Verlag, anyone who constantly handles BPA receipt paper is prone to be exposed to an estimated 71 micrograms of BPA which is 42 times less than the tolerable daily intake.
+It limits all the possible health risks – In a study published by Springer-Verlag, anyone who constantly handles BPA receipt paper is prone to be exposed to an estimated 71 micrograms of BPA, which is 42 times less than the tolerable daily intake.
 These findings can be quite reassuring indeed, but most people still tend to be more vigilant when they hear something about a certain chemical.
-So, using a BPA-free thermal paper can lessen all the worries you can have not only for your employees but also for your loyal customers.
-Letting them know that you care for their safety is a true mark of a successful businessman.
+So, using BPA-free thermal paper can lessen all the worries you can have, not only for your employees but also for your loyal customers.
+Letting them know you care for their safety is a true mark of a successful businessman.

 It’s environment-friendly – Once put into waste, BPA products will start to bring some negative tolls to everyone within the area, especially if that area is close to the vicinity of wildlife.
 Animals can suffer the same effects of BPA as well, altering their ability to reproduce.

 It provides the same image quality – Many people wonder whether the absence of BPA affects the quality of prints that the thermal paper produces.
 While it is true that BPA is excellent for making stable and clear thermal prints, BPA-free thermal papers are still very competitive in terms of overall print quality.

-The alternatives for BPA – Several alternative materials can be used for manufacturing thermal papers other than BPA: BPS and urea.
+The alternatives for BPA – Several alternative materials can be used to manufacture thermal papers besides BPA: BPS and urea.
 BPS is the most common substitute for BPA because the latter has similar characteristics and properties to the former.
 BPA is still more harmful compared to BPS.
-But even BPS can trigger the effects identical to BPA if used prematurely.
+But even BPS can trigger effects identical to BPA if used prematurely.